 Nearly 20 billion pads and tampons are thrown away each year because of their one-time use.
 Since most menstrual products are made of plastic and other synthetic materials each one will take years to decompose.
 While the pads and tampons are decomposing they can pollute waterways, natural habitats, and transmit deceases.
 But, reusable pads, period underwear, and menstrual cups have a longer lifespan.
 Plus, most of these products are made of biodegradable materials, which means they won’t cause as much damage as disposable products.

-The Lily Cup, this product is reusable, safe, hygienic, and affordable.
-A Lily Cup can be worn for up to twelve hours at a time.
-In between uses the cup simply needs to be rinsed.
-Lily Cups are made to fit inside the entrance to the cervix, so they come in multiple sizes for different sized women, including virgins.
-The Lily Cup One is a starter cup for first time users, Lily Cup One adjust to all cervix heights, and sizes.
+Menstrual Cups are reusable, safe, hygienic, and affordable.
+A menstrual cup can be worn for up to twelve hours at a time.
+In between uses the cup simply needs to be washed.
+Menstrual cup are made to fit inside the entrance to the cervix, so they come in multiple sizes for different sized women, including virgins.
+For example The Lily Cup One is a starter cup for first time users, Lily Cup One adjust to all cervix heights, and sizes.
 It is made of “medical grade silicone and has no harmful chemicals, fibers or bleaches.”
 It can be worn up to 12 hours at a time, plus it comes in a small case for easy transport.
 The Lily One Cup costs $25, which is about the cost of 130 disposable pads, but the average cup last for 2-10 Years.
 Every cycle a lily cup can replace 12 pads, which means a cup will only have to last eleven months to be cost-effective.
 If a cup lasts two years or ten it can save $27 to $257, but the impact on my health and our environment will be bigger.
-If you don’t like the idea of the Lily Cup, maybe consider a Diva Cup, which is the same thing but it’s a more popular brand. (https://www.intimina.com/eshop/index.php?route=product/product&product_id=113&language=en)
+If you don’t like the idea of the Lily Cup, maybe consider a Diva Cup, which is the same thing but it’s a more popular brand.

-Thinx Underwear.
-Period underwear must be treated just like a reusable pads period underwear can be worn all day.
-Plus, if one doesn’t completely trust the idea of period underwear, the period underwear could be worn as a backup to tampons and menstrual cups.
-Thinx makes its period underwear out of four materials, those four materials make their underwear anti-microbial, moisture-wicking, absorbent, and leak resistant.
-The first layer, anti-microbial, fights bacteria, the second layer absorbs blood, the other two layers protect the user from leaks, while preventing moisture from building up.
-I know one might think Doesn’t it feel like a diaper?
-No, the layer that absorbs the blood is ultra-thin and it evenly displaces the liquid instead of just holding it and allows its user to wear it all day.
-For Thinx there are select styles of period underwear for matching period flows.
-If my underwear size is a small, a pair of period underwear cost $39, but can be worn all day.
+Period underwear must be treated just like a reusable pads, period underwear can be worn all day.
+If one doesn’t completely trust the period underwear, the period underwear could be worn as a backup to other collection methods.
+Thinx makes its period underwear out of four materials, those four materials make their underwear anti-microbial, absorbent, and leak resistant.
+For Thinx there are different styles of period underwear for different period flows.
+For a small a pair of period underwear cost $39, but can be worn all day.
 Since the average cost of a pad is $0.19 one period underwear would have to last for more than 206 pads or seventeen months to be cost-effective.
 The average period underwear last twenty-four month, which makes it cost effective while saving about $15 in its lifetime.
-Five pairs cost $195 but can replace 1030 pads and can save over $75 in their lifetime. (https://www.shethinx.com/pages/it-works/)
+Five pairs cost $195 but can replace 1030 pads and can save over $75 in their lifetime.

-Many women today use disposable pads, they see disposable pads as cheap and sanitary.
-That’s true in some cases but there are other products that do the same job better and cheaper.
-While serving its purpose and saving money some of these other products are healthier for women using them and the environment.
+Many women today use disposable pads, disposable pads are cheap and sanitary.
+That’s true in some cases but there are other products that do the same job better and cheaper, while serving its purpose, saving money, the environment, and their customers.
 Disposable pads were once the solution to a huge problem but their starting problems of their own and have several possible successors to fix them.

 © 2018 Dai Davis